Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/NOTES--content.md

 https://mailchi.mp/f0d560ea0cc2/printable_sheets

 much of it is harder than the work you did before you became a manager.
-Why, because everything you do now involves people, people who are amazing but messy and always unpredictable.
+Why? because everything you do now involves people, people who are amazing but messy and always unpredictable.

 https://rpggeek.com/thread/1295985/beast-shapes-druid-level
 https://www.dndbeyond.com/characters/899660